multiversx/mx-sdk-dapp/README.md

 Once logged in, the user's session is persisted and can be read and deleted via a couple of handy functions.

 For logging out, the library exposes a simple function called **logout**, which can be called to clear the user data.

+the function accepts 2 arguments:
+- `callbackUrl: string (optional)` the url to redirect the user to after logging him out
+- `onRedirect: (callbackUrl: string) => void (optional)` a function that will be called instead of redirecting the user.
+This allows you to control how the redirect is done, for example, with react-router-dom, instead of window.location.href assignment.
+*Important* this function will not be called for web wallet logout

 There are 2 ways of reading the user current state: hooks (to be used inside components and for reacting to changes in the data) and simple functions (for reading data outside of React components or inside handlers).